 HVAC businesses depend on meeting their customer’s needs to generate more phone calls in a short amount of time.
 Homeowners need a solution now, and even more importantly, they need a specific HVAC service to address their needs.

 Pay Per Click advertising with Google Ads is a great way to secure your position at the top of Google search results.
 This targeted marketing approach is a cost-effective marketing strategy to reach potential customers in your service area.

-If your company is not already running a Google Ads campaign, then you are missing out on a powerful lead generation machine.
+If your company is not already running an Ads campaign, then you are missing out on a powerful lead-generation machine.
 You can catch high-intent customers who are ready to call you for a tune-up or new install.